 The top participant from each state receives an expenses-paid trip to Washington, DC to compete in the National Challenge competition.
 One Nominated Educator from each state and one chaperone per participant also receive an expenses-paid trip to the National Challenge.

 How many schools participate in each Local Challenge site?
 How many students are at each Local and/or State Challenge?

 The total number of registered schools varies by Challenge site, as does the total number of participants.
 However, at least 15 students will participate in each Local Challenge competition.
 At least 15 students will participate in each State Challenge.
 No more than 60 students will participate in any Challenge competition.

 May parents of Challenge participants serve as Challenge Organizers?

 The Challenge Official Rules prohibit parents/guardians of current participants from serving as Organizers in the interest of fairness.
 Parents may help with event planning, contacting schools, and serving as day-of volunteers at competitions but may not handle the Challenge Qualifier or Challenge competition questions.

-How much does it cost to hold a Local Challenge?
+How much does it cost to hold a Challenge?

 That depends on competition venue and prize costs.
-Some sites don’t use any funds.
-Most sites spend a few hundred dollars on awards and small prizes for the top participants, while others spend more for refreshments, bigger participant prizes (iPads, gift cards, etc.), and gifts for volunteers and educators.
+Some sites don’t spend any money and rely on a few in-kind donations.
+Most sites spend a few hundred dollars on awards and small prizes for the top participants, while others spend more for refreshments, bigger participant prizes (iPads, gift cards, etc.), and gifts for volunteers and School Coordinators.
 The cost is largely up to the Organizer.
 CEF works with Organizers to cover costs through the support of corporate sponsors.